jkeefe/play-doorbell/PROCESS_NOTES.md

 ### Example code

-Started with the first example -- a simple client -- in Arduino using: Menu bar > File -> Examples -> RadioHead -> rf95 -> rf95_client
+Started with examples in the Example sketches.

 Encouraged by this code in the top: